bluem-development/bluem-woocommerce/README.md

 - delete `vendor/daanrijpkema/bluem-php/examples` to be sure as it is not necessary in production.

 # Support
 If you have any questions, please send an email to [info@daanrijpkema.com](mailto:info@daanrijpkema.com).

+# Notes / todo's

+- Perform iDIN check not in cart but at checkout; make a setting where you can choose the location (either, or both); request by DrankStunter